 “Don’t overdo it” is my mantra for most of the steps.
 It’s easy to want the whole building to look super-grimy at the shading stage — and forget that there’s grime and character still to come, at later stages.

-Bung Leadbelcher into the holes in the floor (which hits the pipes and suggests that the floors are metal gratings with a coat of paint over them) > Mechanicus Standard Grey on the flat parts of the floor and the entire underside > Agrax Earthshade > Dawnstone drybrush the flat sections of the floor in circular motions (skip the underside) > lighter drybrush with Celestra Grey along the edges and major cracks
+Bung Leadbelcher into the holes in the floor (which hits the pipes and suggests that the floors are metal gratings with a coat of paint over them) > Mechanicus Standard Grey on the flat parts of the floor and the entire underside > Agrax Earthshade > Dawnstone drybrush the flat sections of the floor in circular motions, top and bottom

 This guide is written for the walls, but it applies to the pipes, sacred radiators, and whatnot as well.
 The only real changes are obvious stuff, like applying the Agrax Earthshade pin wash to different parts of the pipes.

 On Sunday morning, I picked up where I’d left off with my terrain on Saturday: Wraithbone done, all-over Seraphim Sepia wash.
 Next up was a pin wash with Agrax Earthshade.

 The pin wash is subtle, but I like the effect.
 Both of these pieces have had their all-over Seraphim Sepia wash, but the one on the right has had some grimy areas pin-washed with Agrax:

 I used a cheap #5 brush for the pin washes.